Szxro/General__Notes/SQL/advanced_sql.md

 --The subquery can be executed like Scalar subqueries because is related to the main one (e1) -- The subquery is just going to return the names of the employee that have greater salary than the average

+--Other Example
+SELECT * FROM employee e1
+WHERE EXISTS(SELECT 1 from departament d WHERE e1.id = d.employee_id)
+--Return all the employees that their foreign key exists in the department table

+-- Subquery in a Subquery
+SELECT *
+FROM(
+    SELECT dept_name,SUM(sales) AS SUM
+    FROM sales GROUP BY dept_name) AS total_sum JOIN(SELECT AVG(SUM) AS avg_sales FROM
+    (
+    SELECT dept_name,SUM(sales) AS SUM
+    FROM sales
+    GROUP BY dept_name AS total_sum
+    )
+    ) AS avg_sales
+    ON sales.SUM > avg_sales.avg_sales;
+--FIND THE DEPARTMENT WHO SELL MORE THAN THE AVERAGE

+--SELECT with a SUBQUERY condition
+SELECT *,
+(CASE WHEN salary >
+		(SELECT AVG(salary) FROM employee)
+		THEN 'Higher'
+	ELSE CONVERT(nvarchar,0)
+END) AS REMARKS
+FROM employee

+--is not recomend to do like this beacuse all the queries have to run ti return the desired result

+--OTHER WAY (BETTER)
+SELECT *,
+(CASE WHEN salary > AVG_SAL.sal
+		THEN 'Higher'
+	ELSE CONVERT(nvarchar,0)
+END) AS REMARKS
+FROM employee
+CROSS JOIN (SELECT AVG(salary) sal FROM employee) AVG_SAL

+-- Example with aggregate function
+SELECT name,SUM(salary) as total_salary
+FROM employee
+GROUP BY name
+HAVING sum(salary) > (SELECT AVG(salary) FROM employee)

+/*
+1. The first part return the name and the total salary of the employees and group by it
+2. the second part(having) just return the employee that gained more than the avg salary */
 ```

 > Is better to use joins or scalar subqueries or multiple rows subqueries than use a collateral because the condition is read all the time that the query is runned.

+> The subquery in a subquery can be improve with the WITH clause.

+> We can use subquery with the SELECT,FROM,HAVING,WHERE etc....

+> Is not recomend to use a subquery in the select clause.

+> We can use this methods with subqueries **INSERT,UPDATE,DELETE,ETC...**